 A typical foundry unit was operating a thyristor based induction furnace for melting.
 Pig iron, reject castings and scrap were the raw materials used.
 Furnace capacity was 750 kg/heat.
-The scrap was compressed as bales and fed into the furnace.
-The furnace was operating with specific electricity consumption (SEC) of 0.66 kWh / kg of metal melted (Present situation).
+The scrap was compressed as bales and was fed into the furnace.
+It was found that the furnace was operating with specific electricity consumption (SEC) of 0.66 kWh / kg of metal melted (Present situation).